Accelerating Innovation in Healthcare

-Innovation in the field of mental health is enabled by increasingly multidisciplinary scientific research, coupled with significant technological advances such as wearable devices and data analytics.
-These offer the potential to advance the early identification, diagnosis, treatment and prevention of mental health disorders.
+Innovation in the field of mental health is enabled by increasingly multidisciplinary scientific research, coupled with significant advances such as understanding the links between food and mental health, computer-based methods for detecting mental distress, wearable devices that identify changes in biological indicators and data analytics.
+These offer the potential to advance the prevention, early identification, diagnosis, and personalised plans for the management and treatment of mental health disorders.
 However, innovation in healthcare is traditionally a long and complex process with the average time for translation from research to application is 17 years (Ref 1).

 Structured innovation management methods are needed to ensure the generation, selection and implementation of the most effective innovation options.

 What is the Accelerating Innovation in Healthcare project?